Requirements for Graduation

 Pass/No Pass Graded WorkA maximum of 24 units of undergraduate course work taken on a pass/no pass basis may be used toward an undergraduate degree and a maximum of 4 of these 24 units may be applied to the general education requirements.
 Use of pass/no pass course work to fulfill major requirements must be approved in writing by the academic department.
 Course work required for a minor may not be taken on a P/NP basis.
 Individual academic departments may have placed further restrictions on whether a course taken on a pass/no pass basis can be used to fulfill specific requirements.

 General Education RequirementsGeneral education and writing requirements for all students are provided in the The USC Core/General Education section.
 Additional specific information is included with the information on individual majors.

-Diversity RequirementThe diversity requirement must be met by all students who began college at USC or elsewhere fall 1993 or later.
+Diversity RequirementThe diversity requirement must be met by all students who began college at USC or elsewhere in fall 1993 or later.
 It can be met by passing any one course carrying the designation "m" for multiculturalism.
 The list of courses and further details about meeting the diversity requirement are found in The USC Core/General Education section.